Financial Statements and Bookkeeping

 Look for required expenditures

-By law, the library is required to make payments for income tax withholding, social security, and workers’ compensation15.
+By law, the library is required to make payments for income tax withholding, social security, and workers’ compensation.
 Board members should ask how often these payments are required and check to make sure they are being done.

 Payments to staff or board member